Jeremy Bentham: Animal rights

+In 1824, animal experimentation became the subject of considerable controversy in Britain after the French physiologist François Magendie gave public demonstrations of vivisection in London.
+One particularly notorious experiment on a live greyhound was widely condemned for the severe and prolonged suffering it caused.
+In February 1825, Richard Martin, an Irish MP and prominent campaigner against cruelty to animals, denounced Magendie's demonstrations in the House of Commons, while acknowledging that some experiments on living animals could be justified.

-Earlier in the paragraph, Bentham makes clear that he accepted that animals could be killed for food, or in defence of human life, provided that the animal was not made to suffer unnecessarily.
-Bentham did not object to medical experiments on animals, providing that the experiments had in mind a particular goal of benefit to humanity, and had a reasonable chance of achieving that goal.
+Against the background of this controversy and Martin's parliamentary campaign, Bentham addressed the Morning Chronicle in March 1825.
+The newspaper had published attacks on animal-welfare legislation and had mocked Martin.
+Bentham did not object to medical experiments on animals as such when they had a determinate object beneficial to humanity and a reasonable prospect of achieving it.
 He wrote that otherwise he had a "decided and insuperable objection" to causing pain to animals, in part because of the harmful effects such practices might have on human beings.
-In a letter to the editor of the Morning Chronicle in March 1825, he wrote:
+In his letter he wrote:

 I never have seen, nor ever can see, any objection to the putting of dogs and other inferior animals to pain, in the way of medical experiment, when that experiment has a determinate object, beneficial to mankind, accompanied with a fair prospect of the accomplishment of it.
 But I have a decided and insuperable objection to the putting of them to pain without any such view.
 To my apprehension, every act by which, without prospect of preponderant good, pain is knowingly and willingly produced in any being whatsoever, is an act of cruelty; and, like other bad habits, the more the correspondent habit is indulged in, the stronger it grows, and the more frequently productive of its bad fruit.
 I am unable to comprehend how it should be, that to him to whom it is a matter of amusement to see a dog or a horse suffer, it should not be matter of like amusement to see a man suffer; seeing, as I do, how much more morality as well as intelligence, an adult quadruped of those and many other species has in him, than any biped has for some months after he has been brought into existence; nor does it appear to me how it should be, that a person to whom the production of pain, either in the one or in the other instance, is a source of amusement, would scruple to give himself that amusement when he could do so under an assurance of impunity.